gilch/hissp/docs/style_guide.rst

 unless there is a shorter well-known name in the community (like ``np#`` for NumPy or ``op#`` for operators) or for an internal module well-known within your project.
+The bundled aliases can be considered well-known in Lissp.

-Avoid reassigning attributes from other modules as globals without a very good reason.
+Avoid assigning globals attributes of other modules without a good reason.
+(A good reason might be to present a clean public interface in ``__init__.py``.)
-Yes, Python does this all the time.
+Yes, Python code does this all the time.
 It's how `from` works at the :term:`top level`.
-Just access them as attributes from the module they belong to.
+Just access them as attributes directly from the module they belong to.
 This improves readability,
 and for internal project modules, improves reloadability during REPL-driven development.
 Otherwise, instead of just refreshing the module with the updated definition, every module reassigning it would have to be reloaded as well.

+Avoid using the same name for a module and one of its definitions.
+This is an anti-pattern.
+Yes, the standard library does this a lot, with `datetime.datetime` being a notorious example.
+In Python code, ``import datetime`` vs. ``from datetime import datetime`` is a common source of confusion.
+And the module and class can't both be used as globals without renaming one of them, which unfortunately discourages the use of the module object at all.

+A set of variables with a common prefix (or suffix) is a code smell, suggesting they should be members of a namespace (or other data structure) with the prefix name.
+If they're already members of a common namespace, the prefix is redundant and should be removed.

-Aliases are also preferred over assigning modules as globals (although this is less of a problem).
+Aliases are also preferred over assigning globals modules (although this is less of a problem).
 They have the advantage of never colliding with your locals or global function names,